raiden-network/raiden/docs/overview_and_guide.rst

 where ``network`` is one of ``mainnet``, ``ropsten``, ``rinkeby`` or ``goerli``.

-Log into MyEtherWallet, the geth console or any other Ethereum interface you like with an account that holds enough Raiden tokens, and call ``UserDeposit.deposit(<beneficiary>, <total_deposit>)``.
+As an example, suppose we want to run a Raiden node with address ``0x3040435D7F1012e861f0B0989422a47D1825F120`` on the mainnet and deposit 10 Raiden tokens (10**19 REI) for it to use.
+Here we use `MetaMask <https://metamask.io>`_ to access our wallet and the contract interface of `Etherscan <https://etherscan.io>`_ to do the transactions.
+Of course, you can also use another service or your own Ethereum node.

-Here ``total_deposit`` is the amount of Raiden tokens you wish to deposit and ``beneficiary`` is the Ethereum address of your Raiden node.
+We log into MetaMask with our account that holds the Raiden tokens (which should be a different account than the one we use with

-For example, suppose we use Raiden with the address ``0x3040435D7F1012e861f0B0989422a47D1825F120`` on the mainnet and want to deposit 10 Raiden tokens (10**19 REI) for our Raiden node to use.
-We take a look at ``deployment_services_mainnet.json``, which yields:
+Raiden, as the latter is supposed to be used with Raiden only.)
+To find the ``UserDeposit`` contract, we take a look at ``deployment_services_mainnet.json``:

 .. code-block:: none